Blur Image Meaning: What It Really Means

 Intentional blur

-Sometimes blur is used on purpose as a design or editing effect.
+Blur used on purpose as a design or editing tool:

-- softening a background in a hero section so text stands out
+• softening a hero background so overlaid text stands out

 Accidental blur

-- the image was enlarged too much and lost detail
+• the image was scaled up too much and lost detail

 Where You Usually See Blur in Images